 An executive officer of a software vendor joined the Company's board of directors during the year ended December 31, 2021.
 The Company is party to an agreement with the vendor whereby the Company pays the vendor usage-based subscription fees for the use of the software.
-During the year ended December 31, 2021, the Company paid \$28 million in connection with this software subscription which was recorded within operating expenses in the consolidated statement of operations.
-As of December 31, 2021, there were no amounts due to this vendor.
+During the year ended December 31, 2021 and the six months ended June 30, 2021 and 2022 (unaudited), the Company paid \$28 million, \$22 million, and \$37 million, respectively, in connection with this software subscription, and \$28 million, \$11 million, and \$16 million, respectively, was included in operating expenses in the consolidated statements of operations.
+As of December 31, 2021 and June 30, 2022 (unaudited), zero and \$21 million was included in prepaid and other current assets on the consolidated balance sheets, respectively, and no amounts were due to this vendor as of those dates.